 Tips for Buying an Annuity

 - Annuities are complex financial products, so the help of a professional might be worth seeking out.
 Luckily, finding a financial advisor that can help you with your retirement plans doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Check the financial outlook of an insurance company before buying an annuity.
 After all, if you’re counting on receiving payments for life, you should be sure the company will be around.
 The major financial rating agencies are Standard and Poor’s, Fitch and A.M.
 Best.